humdrum-tools/vhv-documentation/filters/dissonant/index.md

 permalink: /filters/dissonant/index.html
 ---

 The dissonant filter automatically labels the function of non-harmonic notes in contrapuntal textures.
 Each input `**kern` spine is expected to be monophonic and have no subspine branching.
-If there are chords in the music, the first note of the chord is used, and secondary subspines will be ignored.
+If there are chords in the music, only the first note of the chord is used, and secondary subspines will be ignored.

 Below is an example of the dissonant filter in action using an excerpt from Josquin's chanson <a href="http://josquin.stanford.edu/work/?id=Jos2705">Ce povre mendiant/Pauper sum ego</a>.
 To apply the filter to a file, include the line `!!!filter: dissonant` anywhere in the file.
-The label for each voice will be inserted in spines immediately to the left of each `**kern` spine.
+The dissonant function labels for each voice will be inserted in spines immediately to the right of each `**kern` spine.
 In the following display the labels are shown above the notes to which they apply.  `P` means a rising passing tone and `p` means a lower passing tone.
 See the complete list of label abbreviations further below.

 {% include verovio.html
 	source="josex"